Free Credit Report

-Credit Scores - Are they all the same?
+Credit Report Scores – Differences or are they all the same?

 Saying credit scores are all the same is like saying all cola drinks are the same.
 It’s just not true.
 There’s Coca Cola, Pepsi Cola, RC Cola, Shasta Cola, Diet Coke, Cherry Coke, etc., and each cola has slightly different ingredients and a slightly different taste.